 The Dummett Plantation, The McRae Plantation, and The Addison Blockhouse

-He had a sugar mill and rum distillery built using the first steam-powered cane crushing mill in the area.
-Only the sugar mill was built by Dummett; the houses and buildings were from John Bunch’s plantation.
+He had a sugar mill and rum distillery built using the first steam-powered can crushing mill in the area.
+Only the sugar mill was built by Dummett: The houses and buildings were from John Bunch's plantation.

 Using about 100 slaves and 40 local Indians during grinding season, sugar cane juices were heated and processed into molasses, stored in three cisterns, and then passed on to the plantation's rum distillery.
 The Indians would trade fresh-caught game for the sugar works' products.

 But the happy days on the Dummett Plantation came to a tragic end when the Second Seminole War broke out in 1835.
 Dummett moved his family to St. Augustine for safety.
 He bought a house at the corner of St. George and St. Francis streets, now the St. Francis Inn.
-His daughter Anna later converted the family home to a lodging establishment.
+His daughter, Anna, later converted the home to a lodging establishment.

 Colonel Thomas Dummett passed away in 1839 in St. Augustine at the age of 64.
 He was buried in the Huguenot Cemetery there.